B. Conduct Associated With Personal Responsibility and Integrity

 i.
 Public intoxication is strictly prohibited.

-Actively assisting requires that an individual: Call security or 911 or seek another individual qualified to assess the student’s condition such as a Resident Advisor (RA) or other Residence Life professional.
+Actively assisting requires that an individual: Call Campus Safety & Security (5555) or 911 or seek another individual qualified to assess the student’s condition such as a Resident Advisor (RA), administrator, or other Residence Life professionals.

 4. Alcohol Paraphernalia: